 • Over 100 set of fonts ranging from 8pt to 96pt metal types

 • Over 50 set of decorative ornaments, borders, and initials

-• 8 thousand Chinese types in both traditional and simplified scripts
+• Over 10k Chinese types in both traditional and simplified scripts

 • 10 sets of various lines wood types

 • A collection of letterpress type specimens and course books on letterpress

-• A collection of literature, ephemera and artifacts related to Singapore’s letterpress and printing history
+• A collection of literature, ephemera and artifacts related to Singapore’s letterpress printing history